vichangelo/pypasswordmanager/README.rst

 Installation and Usage
 ======================
-Just clone this repository and run the *main.py* script.
+Just install the source code with pip and run *pypasswordmanager* in the terminal.

 Documentation
 =============
-This app has full documentation that can be accessed in *"docs/build/html/index.html"*.
+This app has full documentation (generated via Sphinx) that can be accessed in *"docs/build/html/"*.